neurallayer/fos/docs/source/introduction.rst

   .. image:: /_static/img/tensorboard_gradients.png

 * **Repeatable:** once you are developing models, it is important that you can easily repeat results and can continue where you left off.
 So Fos for example makes it easy to store and save the trianing state.

 Quick Start
 ===========
 The following code shows the steps required to train a model.
-In this example we'll use the resnet model that comes with PyTorch vision.
+In this example we'll use the resnet18 model that comes with PyTorch vision.

 First import the required modules, including the three classes from Fos we are going to use::